 For our last few days in Mexico, we decided to be beach-bum.
 An easy decision to make considering how great the coastline is in Quintana Roo, and how cold it will be when we go back to Canada.
-This town is the kind of last minute vacation deals everyone like.

 From Valladolid, we bused back to Tulum.
 Back in December, when we stopped there, I was amazed by the great beach but I naively thought most of the Caribbean would be like that.
 I was wrong.
 Utila, in Honduras, had clear waters but no beach—we swam from a pier.
 Placencia and Dangriga had small beaches but the sand was very coarse and the water was dirty.
 San Pedro and Caye Calker had good shallow water but sea grass was a problem.

 Tulum is truly unique.
 It has everything: talcum powder sand, clear and clean water and a long stretch of sand.
 It’s not too busy either, which is a plus in my book.

 Even the village, 8 kilometres from the beach, is laid back.
 All things considered, for such a touristic place in Mexico, cost of living is quite low.
 We can have lunch for two for about 100 pesos (less than $10).
 And beach bumming doesn’t cost a cent—except litres of water and jugo de toronja because it gets hot under the sun!